hakan-vintercapital/index/index_methodology.md

     summation is based on the transaction history of a full node controlled by the BlockchainX index committee.

-2. Iterating over all mined blocks and summing all newly minted cryptocurrency.
-The summation is based on the transaction history of a full node controlled by the BlockchainX index committee.
+2. The summation of issued cryptocurrency.
+The summation is performed with respect to previously mined blocks. using the transaction history of a full node controlled by the BlockchainX index committee.

-3. Public Blockchain explorers selected and reviewed by the BlockchainX index committee.
+3. If information on issued cryptocurrency is not available, circulating supply is estimated based on the cryptocurrency's specified emission rate and present block number.

-4. Public code and documentation reviewed by the BlockchainX index committee.
+4. Other data sources reviewed by the BlockchainX index committee.

-5. Other selected data contributors.

 Free-float
 ----------